-- 33. Programme 3.5 supports activities related to the Authority's mandates and roles regarding marine scientific research (MSR) in the Area, in line with Article 143 and other relevant provisions in the Convention.
-The programme is aligned with the strategic plan for the period 2019-2025 and focuses on advancing the implementation of the ISA's Action Plan for Marine Scientific Research adopted by the Assembly in 2020 and providing the best available scientific evidence to support global ocean processes.
-Its activities are designed to facilitate collaborative scientific partnerships for compiling, generating and synthesising scientific information for enhanced understanding of the deep-sea environment and ecosystems in the Area. - 34.
-The specific objectives of programme 3.5 include: - (a) To provide necessary scientific inputs and develop scientific methodologies to inform and support spatial planning and other relevant environmental management measures to protect the marine environment. - (b) To support region-wide collaborations for coordinated sustained deep ocean observations, with a special focus on areas of particular environmental interest, to inform the design and development of monitoring programmes, and inform design and review of area-based management tools for habitat protection. - (c) To facilitate the development of modelling approaches on deep-sea ecosystems for contributing to global processes and existing efforts and indices reporting on the health and state of oceans.
-The modelling approaches will promote the continued review, use and dissemination of scientific data, and inform the identification and review of environmental threshold values and ecosystem resilience, while catalysing scientific cooperation among Member States, contractors, scientific communities, and other relevant stakeholders. - (d) To stimulate the development of innovative tools and methodologies to continue to advance innovation in deep-sea biodiversity research for different ocean basins by proceeding to support collaborative approaches for taxonomic standardization, which will allow enhanced assessment of biodiversity at local and regional scales.
+- 33. Programme 3.5 supports activities related to the mandates and roles of the Authority regarding marine scientific research in the Area, in line with article 143 and other relevant provisions in the Convention.
+The programme is aligned with the strategic plan of the Authority for the period 2019-2025 and is focused on advancing the implementation of the action plan for marine scientific research of the Authority, adopted by the Assembly in 2020, and providing the best available scientific evidence to support global ocean processes.
+The programme activities are designed to facilitate collaborative scientific partnerships for compiling, generating and synthesizing scientific information for an enhanced understanding of the deep-sea environment and ecosystems in the Area. - 34.
+The specific objectives of programme 3.5 include: - (a) To provide necessary scientific inputs and develop scientific methodologies to inform and support spatial planning and other relevant environmental management measures to protect the marine environment; - (b) To support region-wide collaborations for coordinated sustained deep ocean observations, with a special focus on areas of particular environmental interest, to inform the design and development of monitoring programmes and inform the design and review of area-based management tools for habitat protection; - (c) To facilitate the development of modelling approaches on deep-sea ecosystems to contribute to global processes and existing efforts and indices reporting on the health and state of oceans.
+The modelling approaches will promote the continued review, use and dissemination of scientific data and inform the identification and review of environmental threshold values and ecosystem resilience, while catalysing scientific cooperation among member States, contractors, scientific communities and other relevant stakeholders: - (d) To stimulate the development of innovative tools and methodologies to continue to advance innovation in deep-sea biodiversity research for different ocean basins by proceeding to support collaborative approaches for taxonomic standardization, which will allow the enhanced assessment of biodiversity at the local and regional levels. - 35.
+Programme 3.5 will help to deliver the six strategic priorities of the action plan for marine scientific research of the Authority as follows: - (a) Contribution to knowledge-sharing networks for coordinated long-term deep-sea observations to stimulate the design of long-term observatories in ocean basins, in particular in areas targeted for environmental protection, in partnership with existing deep ocean observing networks, scientific institutions, contractors and other international organizations; - (b) Development and validation of integrated modelling approaches for capturing the state and health of the deep-sea ocean through the assessment of temporal and spatial trends of environmental parameters, including for detecting potential anthropogenic impacts; - (c) Advanced taxonomic identification and description of deep-sea species with a focus on pelagic communities and functional diversity, as well as taxonomic data standardization, including through science-industry collaborations, and the development of species identification toolkits (e.g. regional species lists and underwater image and genetic reference catalogues);

-- 35. Programme 3.5 will help deliver the six strategic priorities of the ISA Action Plan for Marine Scientific Research as follows: - (a) Contribution to knowledge-sharing networks for coordinated long-term deepsea observations to stimulate the design of long-term observatories in ocean basins, specifically in areas targeted for environmental protection, in partnerships with the existing deep ocean observing networks, scientific institutions, contractors, and other international organisations. - (b) Development and validation of integrated modelling approaches capturing the state and health of the deep-sea ocean through the assessment of temporal and spatial trends of environmental parameters, including for the detection of potential anthropogenic impacts. - (c) Advanced taxonomic identification and description of deep-sea species with a focus on pelagic communities and functional diversity as well as taxonomic data standardisation, including through science-industry collaborations and development of species identification toolkits (e.g., regional species lists, and underwater image and genetic reference catalogues). - (d) Development of associated information products and knowledge outputs to different target audiences for dissemination (policymakers, scientists, and the wider public) and to effectively communicate scientific findings and ensure their uptake in other global processes where relevant. - 36.
-Dedicated funding will be required to implement this programme, including consultancies with specialised technical expertise to develop mathematical models and advanced biodiversity assessment tools.
-In addition, funding will be allocated for organising meetings for scientific discussions on the modelling and programming approaches developed, and at least one outreach and dissemination event will be organised in collaboration with strategic partners.
-Finally, the funding shall facilitate participation in relevant international meetings for stakeholder engagement and ensure ISA scientific work informs ocean-related global agendas.
+- (d) Development of associated information products and knowledge outputs for dissemination to different target audiences (policymakers, scientists and the wider public) and to effectively communicate scientific findings and ensure their uptake in other global processes, where relevant. - 36.
+Dedicated funding will be required to implement this programme, as well as consultancies with specialized technical expertise to develop mathematical models and advanced biodiversity assessment tools.
+In addition, funding will be allocated to organize meetings for scientific discussion on the modelling and programming approaches developed, and at least one outreach and dissemination event will be organized in collaboration with strategic partners.
+Finally, the funding shall facilitate participation in relevant international meetings for stakeholder engagement and ensure that the scientific work of the Authority informs ocean-related global agendas.